angv2852/angv2852/README.md

 Front-end Developer
 -------------------

 I started learning code last year.
 I have successfully completed 4 courses at SheCodes.io and received 4 certifications.
-I love coding, creating responsive websites, and learning new techniques and applying them to my projects.
+I love coding, creating responsive websites, learning new techniques and applying them to my projects.
 I am currently enrolled in Zero to Mastery, where I'm learning more in depth about front end development, including advanced JavaScript and I am also learning some back-end development.

 * 🌍  I'm based in St. George, UT
 * 🖥️  See my portfolio at [My Portfolio](http://angela-sullivan-portfolio.netlify.app/)